marcopennekamp/lore/performance.md

 - BIG GAINS: Dispatch calls to subtrees of the multi-function, because with static types we can easily rule out which functions we need to check against in the first place.
 If we have a type C at runtime, we don't need to check its superclasses A or B. This will save a huge amount of "fits" calls, especially with large multi-functions.
+  - Implementation idea: Since we can't access goto in Javascript (unless we are in a while-loop context), we could perhaps introduce "bypass_fitsX" variables, which could be used to skip fits calls and then walk into the part of the tree where we actually need to decide dispatch.
   - Considering this, it is paramount that we have as few fits calls as possible.
 I could easily see deep and, especially, BROAD class hierarchies lead to performance problems.
 If we implement functions for 100 direct subclasses (this scenario sounds weird but isn't quite so daunting if we consider splitting the function over